 - 2.1 Those discussion have now taken place and have resulted in a proposed scheme for the distribution of a portion of New Homes Bonus to those town and parish councils which had experienced the highest growth in housing numbers. - 2.2 The scheme is intended to support new projects where there is a demonstrable need to assist in the provision of community amenities that are necessary because of growth in property numbers, and consequently an increase in the demand for local services, and that have tangible benefits for the community. - 2.3 Grants will only be available to town and parish areas that have experienced property growth for the past year above a baseline of 0.4% (of the prior year total property numbers).
 This is to match the government threshold of 'expected annual growth' as represented in the revised New Homes Bonus 'baseline' that applies to Fylde Council and all other recipients of New Homes Bonus funding. - 2.4 The total sum to be distributed to town and parish areas that have experienced growth above the 0.4% baseline level will be divided amongst those qualifying areas by reference to the absolute numbers of additional property numbers in excess of the 'baseline' level for each area in the preceding year. - 2.5 It is proposed that the scheme will commence with effect from the 2018/19 financial year. - 2.6 For 2018/19 the total grant funding to be distributed will be a figure equivalent to 5% of the latest estimate of the total New Homes Bonus income receivable by Fylde council for that year i.e. a sum of £65,500. - 2.7 The operation of the scheme for subsequent years will be determined by a review of the effectiveness of the arrangements in delivering the intended outcomes.
-That review will be undertaken during 2018/19 and will be reported to this Committee during that year. - 2.8 The proposed policy is shown in full at Appendix A. - 2.9 Subject to the agreement of this committee, adoption of the policy will be sought at the Council meeting of 4th December 2017.
+That review will be undertaken during 2018/19 and will be reported to this Committee during that year. - 2.8 The Finance and Democracy Committee considered this matter at the meeting of 20th November 2017 and recommended to Council approval to the adoption of the proposed policy on the provision of grants to town and parish councils. - 2.9 The proposed policy is shown in full at Appendix A.